gwenh11/LS_core/01_RB101/assessment_prep/written/code_snippets.md

 puts names
 ```

-On `line 5`, local variable `names` is initialized to the Array `['bob', 'kim']`
+- On `line 5`, local variable `names` is initialized to the Array `['bob', 'kim']`

-On `line 6`, we invoke method `add_name`, and pass the local variable `names` and the String `'kim'` to it as arguments.
+- On `line 6`, we invoke method `add_name`, and pass the local variable `names` and the String `'kim'` to it as arguments.
 Method parameter `arr` and `names` now both point to the same Array object (`['bob', 'kim']`).
 Method parameter `name` now points the string `'jim'`.

-On `line 7`, we call method `Kernel#puts` and pass the variable `names` to it as an argument.
+- On `line 7`, we call method `Kernel#puts` and pass the variable `names` to it as an argument.
 This line return `nil`, and outputs `bob` and `kim` respectively.

-On `line 1-3`, we define method `add_name` that take two parameters `arr` and `name`.
-Method `add_names` invocation returns the the value of the variable `arr`.
+- On `line 1-3`, we define method `add_name` that take two parameters `arr` and `name`.

-On `line 2`, we create an Array that has a element `name`.
+- On `line 2`, we create an Array that has a element `name`.
 When method `add_name` is called, `[name]` becomes `['jim']`.
 We call method `Array#+` on the array object that variable `arr` references and pass the Array `[name]` to it as an argument.
 This method adds elements from `arr` to `name` and returns a new Array.
 We reassign `arr` to the new Array.
 Variable `arr` now points to a different object comparing to before reassignment.
 This is why on `line 7` `names` references the same array that it was initialized to `line 5`.
+This is the only expression in the method definition, so it determines the method's return value, which is the value of `arr`.

-This demonstrates that variables are pointers to physical spaces in memory.
-Mutating operations can changes the address space in memory and this would be reflected in all of the variables that point to this address space.
+- This demonstrates that variables are pointers to physical spaces in memory.
+Mutating operations changes the address space in memory and this would be reflected in all of the variables that point to this address space.
 If the operation is non-mutating, this will cause the variable to point to a new address space.
 Method `Array#+` and reassignment aren't mutating methods.

-This demonstrates object passing.
+- This demonstrates object passing.
 Creating a method definition with a parameter and invoking the method with an argument makes that object passed in as an argument available within the method.